Redis Enterprise Software uses a role-based mechanism to enable LDAP authentication and authorization.

 Setting Description

-Protocol Underlying communication protocol; must be LDAP, LDAPS, or STARTTLS
+Protocol type Underlying communication protocol; must be LDAP, LDAPS, or STARTTLS

 Host URL of the LDAP server